-When it comes to exercise, men tend to be faster and more powerful, but results of a study carried out by researchers from the University of British Columbia claim that women may in fact have better stamina and muscular endurance than men.
-Today, health expert Leanne Edermaniger looks deeper into the study to find out what it is that makes women more suited to endurance activities.
+When it comes to exercise, men tend to be faster and more powerful, but results of a rcent study suggest that women actually have better stamina and muscular endurance than men.
+Health expert Leanne Edermaniger looks deeper into the study.

 How was the study carried out?